defyingdemonprogram/Music-Visualizer-in-C/README.md

 ### Building `raylib` on Linux
+To set up `raylib` in your environment, follow the [steps on GitHub](https://github.com/raysan5/raylib).

 You need **GCC** (or an alternative C99 compiler), **make**, **git**, and **CMake** to build the system: